 The 2-D film-plane

 Camera film - the sort of thing Kodak sold before it went out of business - resembled a strip of hard plastic.
-It consisted of a series of stills that you could spool onto a reel.
+It consists of a series of stills that you could spool onto a reel.
 If you viewed them at speed, say 24 per second, you created the illusion of motion.
 Hence: 'moving pictures' or 'movie'.

 If you decrease the rate - as for a cheaply-produced cartoon - the illusion suffers; the action becomes jerky.
 T